openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 Q74.
 What does the message "Sub-graph contains network input node .." mean?
 #####################################################################################################################################################

 **A:** The start or end node for the sub-graph replacement using start/end nodes is specified incorrectly.
 Model Optimizer finds internal nodes of the sub-graph strictly "between" the start and end nodes, and then adds all input nodes to the sub-graph (and the inputs of their inputs, etc.) for these "internal" nodes.
 This error reports that Model Optimizer reached input node during this phase.
 This means that the start/end points are specified incorrectly in the configuration file.
-For more details, refer to the **Graph Transformation Extensions** section in the :doc:`Model Optimizer Extensibility <openvino_docs_MO_DG_prepare_model_customize_model_optimizer_Customize_Model_Optimizer>` guide.
+For more details, refer to the **Graph Transformation Extensions** section in the :doc:`Model Optimizer Extensibility <openvino_docs_MO_DG_prepare_model_customize_model_optimizer_Model_Optimizer_Extensions_Model_Optimizer_Transformation_Extensions>` guide.

 .. _question-75: